wittn-git/EAFramework/README.md

     };
 };
 ```
-which defines a costum evaluation function that takes two fixed parameters and multiplies the chromosome at position parameter1 with parameter2.
+which defines a costum evaluation function that takes two fixed parameters and multiplies the chromosome at position parameter1 with parameter2 and takes the overall sum.
 It can then be initialized as follows:
 ```c++
 std::function<std::vector<double>(const std::vector<std::vector<int>>&)> evaluate = evaluate_costum(2, 0.5);
 ```